Inferring Epidemics from Multiple Dependent Data via Pseudo-Marginal Methods: Multiple data on epidemics

 A second algorithm uses the alternative factorization of the joint likelihood.
-While still feasible, this algorithm performs more poorly than Algorithm \ref{alg2}, mainly because the \ac{IC} admissions are more-completely observed and smaller in numbers, hence particle degradation is more likely to take place \citep{brooks2011handbook}.
+While still feasible, this algorithm performs more poorly than Algorithm \ref{alg2}, mainly because the \ac{IC} admissions are more-completely observed and smaller in numbers, hence simulation methods tend to fail \citep{brooks2011handbook}.
+In contrast, Algorithm \ref{alg2}, provides a stable approximation of the joint distribution and has been observed empirically to perform well in simulated and real-data scenarios.
 See the Supplementary information for the derivation of the two algorithms.